Your money-making expert. Financial journalist, TV and radio personality.

 Two examples of commodity-heavy ETFs include:

-While it may be a wise move to hold a number of investments in your portfolio, you don’t have to split asset classes equally.
+While it is a wise move to hold a number of investments in your portfolio, you don’t have to split asset classes equally.

 The way you allocate your portfolio should be heavily dependent on your appetite for risk.
 For example, if you’re nearing retirement, you may wish to hold more bonds than stocks.
 This is because a bond-heavy strategy is likely to reduce your overall exposure to volatility.